-Our findings have implications for climate model projections of persistent summer weather extremes in the key affected regions.
-Kornhuber et al. (2020) identified hotspots that are affected by summertime amplified wave-5 patterns (Central North America, Eastern Europe, and Eastern Asia) and wave-7 (Western Central North America, Western Europe and Western Asia).
-These regions are sensitive to simultaneous heat extremes, and to exacerbate the situation, some identified two weeks, the average reduction in crop production is 4% and even up to 11% on regional level (Kornhuber et al., 2020).
+335 Our findings have implications for climate model projections of persistent summer weather extremes in the key affected regions.
+Kornhuber et al (2020) identified hotspots that are affected by summertime amplified wave-5 patterns (Central North America, Eastern Europe, and Eastern Asia) and wave-7 (Western Central North America, Western Europe and Western Asia).
+These regions are sensitive to simultaneous heat extremes, and to exacerbate the situation, some identified regions are also considered as global breadbasket regions.
+On average the reduction in crop production is 4% during wave-5 or wave-7 that persist more than 2 weeks in summer events and on a regional level up to 11% (Kornhuber et al., 2020).
 In our study, for wave-5 and wave-7 events, all the aforementioned key regions are identified in our three models for nearsurface temperature positive anomalies.
-This allows us to have more confidence in the state-of-the-art climate models, not only for the accurate representation of upper-level atmospheric circulation, but also for the accuracy of the associated
+This allows us to have more confidence in the state-of-art climate models, not only for the accurate representation of upper-level atmospheric circulation, but also for the correctness of the associated hotspots at the surface.
+Since the strength of the near-surface temperature anomalies is underestimated, the climate models are likely to underestimate heatwaves as well.
+A potential way to adjust for this is to establish statistical links between upper-level atmosphere slow to near-surface temperature based on observational data, i.e. an emergent constraint.
+Then use this statistical link to adjust the effect of upper-level atmospheric circulation changes in climate models under future scenarios for heatwave risks.
+In addition, it will be important to assess how the large circulation pattern and strength change under future greenhouse gas forcing that can lead to changes in the extreme events.